On the modularity of 3-regular random graphs and random graphs with given degree sequences: Upper bound for random regular graphs

 Suppose therefore that in $G_{n, 3}$ there is a partition $\mathcal A = (A_1, A_2, \dots, A_k)$ with modularity at least $0.789998$.
 More formally,

 and therefore there is $i\in [k]$, for which $q_r(A_i) \ge 0.789998$.
-By definition of $A_i$ this means that
+By definition of $A_i$, this means that

-We will show that such a set does not exist in $G_3(n)$ asymptotically almost surely.
-Fix the set $A\subseteq V$ with the largest relative modularity in $G_3$ among all subsets of $V$ and suppose that its relative modularity is at least $0.789998$. \begin{lemma} $G_3[A]$ is a connected graph. \end{lemma} \begin{proof} We argue by contradiction.
-Suppose that $G_3[A]$ had two connected components $C_1$ and $C_2$.
-Then we would have
+We will show that a.a.s.\ such a set does not exist in $G_3(n)$.
+Fix the set $A\subseteq V$ with the largest relative modularity in $G_3$ among all subsets of $V$ and suppose that its relative modularity is at least $0.789998$.
+We start with a simple observation: